Wonderfall/ATOS/README.md

 - Reminders
 - Auto-DQ
 - Announcements (including results)
-- Welcoming new members
+- Greeting new members (optional)
-- Some commands
-- Roles gestion
+- Roles managing (optional)
 - Multi-game supports (Smash-focused)

->The idea : you create the tournament on Challonge, you pass the URL to the bot with a Discord command, and it takes it from here (from handling the registration to posting the final results, at the exception of determining which sets should be on stream).
-Cool, right?

-### Use
+- Seeding (based on a braacket ranking)
+- Automatic tournament creation
+- Bunch of useful commands

+Did I forget something?

+## Can I use it?
 Its primary use is, as you can see, for a french server which is organizing online weeklies for Smash Bros.
 Ultimate.
 You can use it for your own, you can enhance it, that's your call.
+I'm not responsible for a thermonuclear warfare in your Discord server because you installed it!

-### How to install
+## How to install?
 I'll provide some documentation as soon as I can.
 Take care!

-### Thanks
+## Thanks
-*Smash Strasbourg community (especially), Smash Void, kheyFC.*
+*Smash Strasbourg community (especially), Smash Void, kheyFC.
+And more...*